 In Fact we could not cover all the ancient temples you see.
 We picked the most historic and popular, and filtered those were within the feasibility of our travel distances.

-(Especially when you have a rented rotten bike).
+(You scope is limited especially when you have rented a rotten bike).

-Having said that, feel free to copy this list for your spiritual trip, a list filtered with only most ancient and important temples.
+Having said that, feel free to copy this list for your next spiritual trip to Madurai, a list filtered with only most ancient and important temples.
 A short and sweet list of temples in Madurai, closer to the city.
+You can thank me later.

 List of Ancient Temples in Madurai